-At the time, Seb suspected this was “granny going off on one”, but could there actually be some truth in what she said?
+At the time, Sebastian suspected this was “granny going off on one”, but could there actually be some truth in what she said?
 A visit to a cousin, Anna, reveals that Vera, a former dancer, was a “bit of a tearaway” as a younger woman.
-Seb also sees a picture of the family seat, Hyde Hall in Cheshire, a grand country house demolished in 1857.
+Sebastian also sees an old photograph of the family seat, Hyde Hall in Cheshire, a grand country house demolished in 1857.

-To find out more, Seb heads north to meet genealogist Eileen Butcher.
+To find out more, Sebastian heads north to meet genealogist Eileen Butcher.
 Here, he discovers his forebears were local industrialists.
-He also discovers more about his great-great-great-great grandfather, Hyde John Clarke.
-A naval officer, he campaigned to raise funds to build a local church, St George.
+He also discovers more about his 4x great grandfather, Hyde John Clarke.
+A Royal Navy officer, he campaigned to raise funds to build a local church, St George.
 Seb, always “drawn to people who have contributed” is delighted to see a handsome memorial to his forebear at St George.

 It’s time to go still further back in time and head for the east coast of the USA.
 George’s father, Edward Clarke, came to the West Indies as a military man from North America.
 He was the son of George Clarke (1676-1770), who became Lieutenant Governor of New York in 1736, when the area was still under British control.

 Back then, New York occupied the southern tip of Manhattan.
-It was a settlement, Professor Graham Hodges tells Seb, that was “small, not that prosperous, but very, very promising”.
+It was a settlement, Professor Graham Hodges tells Sebastian, that was “small, not that prosperous, but very, very promising”.
 In 1741, it was also a settlement in the midst of terrible violence following a series of arson attacks.
-George, Seb learns, was a key figure in suppressing what locals saw as an uprising by slaves.
+George, Sebastian learns, was a key figure in suppressing what locals saw as an uprising by slaves.

 Seb has one last place to visit: Hyde Hall in New York state, built by George’s son and now a National Historic Landmark.
 George’s descendents lived in the mansion until the 1940s, although it’s now a museum.
-Seb is suitably impressed.
-“I do at this moment roundly apologise to my grandmother,” he says.
+Sebastian is suitably impressed.
+“I do at this momentroundly apologise to my grandmother,” he says.
 Clearly, her stories of important ancestors weren’t “delusional” at all.